-“You really do need to marry up the choice of which payment gateway you’re going to choose based on price, features and security, and what shopping cart you’ve got within the e-commerce solution that you’ve got.”
+“You really do need to marry up the choice of which payment gateway you’re going to choose based on price, features, and security, and what shopping cart you’ve got within the e-commerce solution that you’ve got.”

 The last major thing businesses should look for in a payment gateway is the variety of credit cards accepted.

-“American Express and Diners are good to have, but the thing to keep in mind is that payment gateways and potentially even the merchant bank account that you’re going to get, they may charge you additional processing fees for them,” says Dumble.
+“American Express and Diners are good to have, but the thing to keep in mind is that payment gateway and potentially even the merchant bank account that you’re going to get, they may charge you additional processing fees for them,” says Dumble.